 The old saying goes that “Trinis are like salt — they in everything”.
-So it should not come as a surprise that the more you travel, the more you find that there are Trinis in the most far-flung, least-expected places, doing all kinds of interesting things during their journeys abroad.
-It never ceases to amaze me how we may come from a tiny dot on the world map, but Trinis really and truly get around!
+So it should not come as a surprise that the more you travel, the more you find that there are Trinis in the most far-flung, least-expected places.

 Slowly that changed, as friends started going off and doing interesting things with their lives.
-Some were doing work-holiday visas in the UK, some went to work on cruise ships and see the world, one went to South Korea to teach English and kept showing me pictures from the Great Wall of China and Bali and Thailand, one went on the JET Program to Japan.
-The seed was planted in my mind… after all, if they could do it, then surely I could too?
+Some were doing work-holiday visas in the UK, some went to work on cruise ships, one went to South Korea to teach English, one went on the JET Program to Japan.
+They’d show me their pictures, them on the Great Wall of China, them in Tokyo, them in Bali.
+The seed was planted in my mind and it took root… after all, if they could do it, then surely I could too?

-Then one day as I sat down stuck in traffic again in Maraval, frustrated and pissed off and just changing the channel on the radio, the thought came to my mind that I could easily drive this same one-lane road in and out of Maraval every single day for the rest of my life, and never do anything else.
-The thought scared the bejeesus out of me, and it was then that I decided that if I ever wanted to travel, if I ever wanted to SEE the world instead of just feeling like a hamster on the wheel, I would have to leave Trinidad.
-Because unless you have one set of money and a whole lot of time off, there is just no way to live in Trinidad and travel.
+Then one day as I sat down stuck in traffic, frustratedly changing the channel on the radio, I realised that I could easily drive this same one-lane road in and out of Maraval every single day for the rest of my life, and never do anything else.
+That scared the shit out of me, and I decided that if I ever wanted to see the world, I would have to leave Trinidad.
+Because unless you have a LOT of money and a whole lot of time off (and who is that lucky?), there is just no way to live in Trinidad and travel.
 It is impossible.

-Armed with a degree in English, I took the easiest route — I went overseas to teach English.
-I was willing to go anywhere I could get a job, and had no clue where I would end up, or how long I would be gone.
+Armed with my degree, I took the easiest route — I went overseas to teach English.
+I was willing to go anywhere I could get a job.
+I had no clue where I would end up, or how long I would be gone.
 To be honest, I didn’t really care.
 I applied to jobs everywhere, from Ecuador to Incheon, from Mexico to Romania.
-I was ready for anything.